RonKG/Data-Engineering-CaseStudy-Hadoop/README.md

 5. This new  sqoop jobs are incorporated into a second Oozie workflow  and Coordinator files that handle the scheduled database updates on a regular bases.

-6. This new data is visualized and resulting graphics can be found in the visuals folder of this repo.
+6. This new data is visualized in Hive and resulting graphics can be found in the visuals folder of this repo.